-The Ann Magnolia is best grown in moist, organically rich, acidic, well-drained soil and in full sun to partial shade.
+The Ann Magnolia bush is best grown in moist, organically rich, acidic, well-drained soil and in full sun to partial shade.
 This is a late-blooming magnolia that is less apt to suffer frost damage in spring.
 It is resistant to pests and diseases.

 Grows best in USDA growing zones 4-9 and can be grown across most of the United States.
 Very cold hardy.
 Be sure to water well the first year of planting to establish a strong root system.
-A slow release fertilizer at the top of the root ball will help in the early spring growing season.
+A slow-release fertilizer at the top of the root ball will help in the early spring growing season.

 - Showy flowers